Blogger Profile

 In mid-2009, a significant accolade was paid by Environics Research Group who interviewed Mr. Sudol for insights on mining and natural resources issues.
 They consider him an “opinion leader on issues related to mineral exploration and development by virtue of their work and writings on the subject over the years.”

-Stan Sudol was born and raised in Sudbury, Ontario, the richest mining district in North America and among the top ten most strategic on the planet.
-Surrounded by neighbours and family who worked in the mines, mills, smelters and refineries of one of the largest integrated nickel complexes in the world, it was only natural that he took an interest in the mining industry.
+He was born and raised in Sudbury, Ontario, the richest mining district in North America and among the most significantly strategic in the world.
+Surrounded by neighbours and family who worked in the mines, mills, smelters and refineries of one of the largest integrated nickel complexes on the planet, it was only natural that he took an interest in the mining industry.

 Mr. Sudol worked for Inco Metals Clarabell Mill for one year before going to college and spent one summer working underground at that company’s Frood-Stobie Mine.